 Right-click on the wireless computer icon in your system tray (lower-right corner next to the time).
 Select View Available Wireless Networks.

 The utility will display any available wireless networks in your area.
-Click on a network (displayed using the SSID) and click the Connect button.
+Click on a network and click the Connect button.